openedx/edx-platform/docs/en_us/mobile/source/SFD_mobileFAQ.rst

 The following courses are currently available for the mobile beta.
 We'll be adding more courses over the next few weeks, so check the **EdX Android Beta Testers** Google group page for updates.

-* `edX - DemoX <https://www.edx.org/course/edx/edx-demox-1-demox-4116#.VCGNfytdUZY>`_: A fun and interactive course designed to help you explore the edX learning experience.
-Perfect to take before you start your course.
+* `edX - DemoX <https://www.edx.org/course/edx/edx-demox-1-demox-4116#.VCGNfytdUZY>`_: A fun and interactive course designed to help you get to know the edX learning experience.
+Perfect to take before you start another course.

 ========================================================
 Can I take a course entirely on my mobile device?